MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-servicenow.md

 ServiceNow can be integrated with Microsoft Defender for Cloud to allow customers to prioritize remediation of recommendations that affect your business.
 Defender for Cloud integrates workflows with the following ServiceNow modules:

-- **IT Service Management (ITSM)** -For incident management.
-As part of this connection, customers can create/view ServiceNow tickets (linked to recommendations) from Defender for Cloud.
+- **[IT Service Management (ITSM)](#it-service-management-itsm)** -For incident management.
+As part of this connection, customers can create and view ServiceNow tickets, that are linked to recommendations generated in Defender for Cloud.
-- **Configuration Compliance (CC)** - For compliance management.
-As part of this connection, customers can create and view ServiceNow tickets (linked to recommendations) from Defender for Cloud.
+- **[Configuration Compliance](#configuration-compliance-module)** - For compliance management.
+As part of this connection, customers can review and address Defender for Cloud's CSPM plan's findings in ServiceNow's portal.

 ## IT Service Management (ITSM)